Tumu Crisis: Mongol invasion

 A Mongol horseman.
 Miniature from the 15th–16th century.

 In July 1449, Esen launched a large-scale invasion of China, with the Mongols advancing in three directions.
 Toghtoa Bukha Khan and the Uriankhai attacked the Liaodong Peninsula in the east, while the second Mongol army advanced on Xuanfu and the third, led by Esen himself, advanced on Datong.
 The main objective of this campaign was to capture the fortified cities of Xuanfu and Datong, which would grant the Mongols unrestricted access to the northern regions of China.

 On 20 July, news of the raid reached Beijing and the Emperor responded by ordering four generals and 45,000 soldiers from the Beijing garrison to advance to Datong and Xuanfu to protect the border.
 After learning on 30 July that Esen had already attacked Datong, Emperor Yingzong ordered the mobilization of the Beijing garrison.
 He also declared his intention to personally lead a punitive expedition without consulting his ministers.

 Emperor Yingzong was known for his love of military parades, often organized for him by Wang Zhen.
 His self-confidence was further bolstered by the recent successes of the Ming troops in the Luchuan–Pingmian campaigns and in suppressing the rebellion of Deng Maoqi.
 All previous Ming emperors, except for Jianwen Emperor, personally led armies into battle.
 Therefore, Wang Zhen used this to support the Emperor's decision.

 The first to protest were Minister of War Kuang Ye and his deputy Yu Qian.
 (Note: Both had long warned of the danger posed by the Mongols, but their requests for stronger defenses were consistently rejected.)
 They believed that the monarch's participation in a punitive expedition was an unacceptably risky adventure.
 Other officials also attempted to dissuade the Emperor from joining the campaign.
-Minister of Personnel Wang Zhi wrote a memorandum on behalf of the dissenting officials, arguing that officers were responsible for the dangers of war, and the Emperor, as the head of the imperial family and the empire, and the person on whom the world's attention was focused, should not expose himself to danger.
+Minister of Personnel Wang Zhi wrote a memorial on behalf of the dissenting officials, arguing that officers were responsible for the dangers of war, and the Emperor, as the head of the imperial family and the empire, and the person on whom the world's attention was focused, should not expose himself to danger.
 Although the Emperor appreciated his concern, he remained determined to carry out his plans.
 The last attempt to stop the Emperor was made by a supervising secretary as the army was leaving the city.
 He threw himself in front of the Emperor's palanquin, but was unsuccessful.